elenderg/PAL-1000/instruções de compilação.md

 `All this routine does is adjust the pointers in the rider so the rider's token spans the mark, and what's left of the rider's source starts just after the mark.
 All punctuation marks in Plain English are single characters.`

 73. Symbols are non-letter and non-digit and non-punctuation mark characters that are not considered noise.
-This the the "move a rider" routine that we use to suck them up:
+This the the "_move a rider_" routine that we use to suck them up:

 `To move a rider (code rules - symbol):`